Skip to main content

 • book University venues on behalf of private tutoring companies who illegally use teaching materials to deliver their own commercial, for-profit services.

-Unapproved use of digital technologies including generative AI
+Unapproved use of digital technologies including unapproved use of generative AI

 Generative AI is defined in the Academic Integrity Policy as “software applications built on artificial intelligence that can generate content and complete tasks in response to user prompts.
 Uses for their outputs include: improving or amending writing, including by translating, paraphrasing, clarifying or making stylistic changes; generating text, code, data, images, multimedia or 3D artefacts; or controlling other software.”